 When will I be notified of my audition/application status?

-Notification of acceptance will be sent by e-mail within three weeks of the live audition or receipt of a DVD application.
+Notification of acceptance will be sent by e-mail within three weeks of an audition or receipt of a DVD application.

 May I receive a critical evaluation of my audition?